 In this paper we study the impact of QoS constraints on these three policies.
 On the theoretical side we prove the NP-completeness of Multiple/Homogeneous instance with QoS constraints, while the same problem was shown to be polynomial without QoS [1].
 This result shows the additional combinatorial difficulties which we face when enforcing QoS constraints.
 On the practical side, we propose several heuristics for all policies.
 We compare them through simulations conducted for problem instances with different ranges of QoS constraints.
-We are also able to assess the absolute performance of the heuristics, by comparing them to the optimal solution of the problem provided by a formulation of the REPLICA PLACEMENT problem in terms of a mixed integer linear program.
-The solution of this program allows us to build an optimal solution 3 for reasonably large problem instances.
+We are also able to assess the absolute performance of the heuristics, by comparing them to the optimal solution of the problem provided by a formulation of the Replica Placement problem in terms of a mixed integer linear program.
+The solution of this program allows us to build an optimal solution for reasonably large problem instances.

 The rest of the paper is organized as follows.
 Section 2 explains the framework and the different access policies in more details.
-Complexity results are presented in Section 4.
+Complexity results are presented in Section 3.
+The formulation of Replica Placement problem in terms of a mixed integer linear program can be found in Section 4.
 Section 5 describes the proposed heuristics, whereas experimental results can be found in Section 6.
 Section 7 summarizes our contributions.